axieinfinity/ronin-documentation/docs/node-operators/mainnet/combined-validator.md

 8. After a few minutes, go to the [stats page](https://stats.roninchain.com/) to check the status of your node.
 If it's green, the node is connected and up to date with the network.

-9. Review the log for the bridge and the validator node (the validator should sync to the latest block for making the bridge work).
+9. Review the log for the bridge and the validator node (the node should sync to the latest block for making the bridge work).

 ```
 docker logs node -f --tail 100